Home Alcohol and Drug Rehab ResourcesCourts and Drug TestingWhat to Do After a Positive Drug Test

 2) What If the False Positive Test is Confirmed as Positive?

-If the results of the advanced, confirmatory drug tests are positive, even though you are confident that the result is a false positive, you should probably speak with an attorney.
+If the results of the advanced, confirmatory drug tests are positive, even though you are confident that the result is a false positive, you should probably speak with an attorney about how to best defend yourself.

 Ask for Help from a Medical Professional